 And the best part is that it doesn't take any more work to make great scrambled eggs than it does to make meh ones.

-- Two of the best-quality eggs you can get your hands on.
-We have a few more local, pricier favorites, but Pete & Gerry’s are a fantastic option that are reasonably priced and more widely available.
+- Start with the best-quality eggs you can get your hands on.
+We have a few more-local, pricier favorites, but something like Pete & Gerry's is a fantastic option that's reasonably priced and more widely available.

-- A couple of tablespoons of really good dairy.
-We prefer organic heavy cream, but you can use light cream, half and half, or even whole milk if you prefer.
+- You'll need a couple of tablespoons of really good dairy.
+I prefer organic heavy cream, but you can use light cream, half and half, or even whole milk if you prefer.

-Here’s what you’ll do to level up your scrambled eggs.
-You can see all the techniques in action in the video that accompanies this post.
-There’s nothing tricky, but the visual cues are useful in a recipe like this.
+Here's an overview of what you'll do to level up your American-style scrambled eggs.
+You can see the steps in action in the video that accompanies this post, and get all the details in the recipe card below.

 The question of heat

 You may have heard a lot of people screaming things like LOW AND SLOW and DOUBLE BOILER at you from close range when talking scrambled eggs.
-If you’re a die-hard fan of those super-creamy, barely cooked, French-style scrambled eggs with the tiny curds, you’ll need to use a slightly different method than the one we’ve shown you here, and there might be more screaming.
-I may show you that method soon, because those eggs are good too.
+If you're a die-hard fan of those super-creamy, French-style scrambled eggs with the tiny curds, you'll need to use a slightly different method (though no double boiler, and no screaming, I promise).

-For great eggs like this, which I think are more universally loved, just chill out and follow the recipe below.
-Thanks.
+For great American-style eggs like this, you can just chill out and follow the recipe below.

 Add-ins for scrambled eggs